Axway/amplify-central/content/en/docs/integrate_with_central/api_server.md

 #### Ownership

-There are 2 kinds of user interacting with API Server objects:
+Two kinds of users interact with API Server objects:

-* **Central Admin** user: a powerful user that can do anything.
+* **Central Admin**: a powerful user that can do anything.
-* **Regular team** user: a user belongings to one or multiple teams with specific roles in each team.
-These roles will limit his interaction with the system.
+* **Regular team**: a user belongings to one or multiple teams with specific roles in each team.
+The roles limit the the user's interaction with the system.

-For more information about the role, refer to [Role and Capabilities](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/organization_roles_and_features/index.html#roles-and-capabilities) / [Team roles](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/organization_roles_and_features/index.html#team-roles) documentation.
+For more information about roles, see [Role and Capabilities](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/organization_roles_and_features/index.html#roles-and-capabilities) / [Team roles](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/organization_roles_and_features/index.html#team-roles) documentation.

 {{< alert title="Note" color="primary" >}}
-Service account for CI/CD purpose can have either be a Central Admin role or a team role based on their need of interaction
+A service account for CI/CD can have either a Central Admin role or a team role based on the need of interaction.
 {{< /alert >}}

-The person (or service account) creating an object in the system automatically becomes the owner of it via the team he created the object with.
-Which mean all user of the same team can manage any object created by a team member.
-Users from a team are not be able to see the objects created by another team unless the owning team decides to share the object with them.
-Refer to [Access Control List](/docs/integrate_with_central/api_server/#access-contral-list) for sharing object across team.
+The person (or service account) creating an object in the system automatically becomes the owner of the object through the team it was created with.
+Meaning all users of the same team can manage any object created by a team member.
+Users from a team cannot see objects created by another team unless the owning team decides to share the object with them.
+See [Access Control List](/docs/integrate_with_central/api_server/#access-contral-list) for sharing an object across teams.

-The exception for this is related to Central Admin role.
-Since this role does not belongs to any team, all objects created by Central Admin user will be only visible by other Central Admin users.
-A user part of a team will not be able to see objects created by Central Admin unless Central Admin decides to share the object with that team.
-Refer to [Access Control List](/docs/integrate_with_central/api_server/#access-contral-list) for sharing object across team.
+The exception for this is related to the Central Admin role.
+Since this role does not belongs to any team, all objects created by a Central Admin user will only be visible by other Central Admin users.
+A user that is part of a team will not be able to see objects created by the Central Admin unless the Central Admin shares the object with that team.
+See [Access Control List](/docs/integrate_with_central/api_server/#access-contral-list) for sharing an object across teams.

-Object owner is located in the `owner` property of each object.
+The object owner is located in the `owner` property of each object.
 This property is absent if the object is created by a Central Admin user.

 Sample of environment owned by the *API Development* team: